jaredpalmer/formik/README.md

     {/*
       The benefit of the render prop approach is that you have full access to React's state, props, and composition model.
-Thus there is no need to map outer props to values...you can just set the initial values, and if they depend on props / state, well then, boom, you have direct access to props / state.
+Thus there is no need to map outer props to values...you can just set the initial values, and if they depend on props / state then--boom--you can directly access to props / state.

-      To access Formik's methods/state, you use a render prop that accepts your inner form component.
-      You can define this inner component separately or inline...totally up to you:
+      The render prop accepts your inner form component, which you can define separately or inline totally up to you:
       - `<Formik render={props => <form>...</form>}>`
       - `<Formik component={InnerForm}>`
       - `<Formik>{props => <form>...</form>}</Formik>` (identical to as render, just written differently)